simpleshue/misc/docs/running/strength_training.md

 ## By Area

 {: .note }
-I labeled each exercise of the format `numberAlphabet`.
-The number names one area in our body to workout, while alphabet indicates different ways.
-For a complete workout, we can to go over all numbers, while picking one alphabet group.
+I labeled each exercise of the format `numberAlphabet`.  number indicates one body area, while alphabet indicates alternative ways to exercise.
+For a complete workout, we can to go over all numbers, while picking one alphabet group at a time.
 For example, we can pick 1A, 2A, ... for one exercise, and the next time (maybe a few days later) we can pick 1B, 2B, ....

 ### Calves